 Independent travel comes with plenty of upsides and downsides, and it's worth factoring both in when making your decision to travel independently.

-One of the main reasons people choose to travel independently is to have the freedom to put together their perfect travel plan.
+Freedom - One of the main reasons people choose to travel independently is to have the freedom to put together their perfect travel plan.
 Independent travel puts you firmly in the drivers seat.
 When you wake up each morning, you get to decide where to go and what to do that day (though be warned, it also means you're in charge of making it happen).

-Traveling independently generally works out cheaper than traveling as part of a tour.
+Price - Traveling independently generally works out cheaper than traveling as part of a tour.
 You don't have to factor in the cost of a guide, or tour company fees.
 However, be aware that certain things may actually work out more expensive, for example, in places where you need to rent a car and driver, it makes financial sense to join up with a group to split the costs.

-Setting of with nothing but a map and a backpack to travel independently can be one of life's most adventurous experiences.
+Adventure - Setting off with nothing but a map and a backpack to travel independently can be one of life's most adventurous experiences.
 Even struggling to figure out a new country can feel like a victory when you finally succeed in making your way from one place to another.
 While independent travel does create some obstacles, try to see these obstacles as a fun challenge, and remember to look on the positive side.

 It's also a good idea to read up about your destination in advance, particularly when it comes to places to visit, sights to see, and things to do.
 If this doesn't sound like your thing, have a look at a guided tour to see if that's a better option for your trip.
 Alternatively there are several tour companies that can help you craft an indepentent itinerary.

-When traveling independently, the planning doesn't stop once you've arrived at your destination.
+Logistics - When traveling independently, the planning doesn't stop once you've arrived at your destination.
 Throughout your trip, you must deal with the logistics of finding your way around, sorting out necessities, and bargaining or hunting for the best price.
 And all while possibly dealing with a language barrier and an infrastructure far different from what you're used to.
 To some, dealing with logistics is all part of the adventure, but for others, it's a hassle that takes away from their experience of travel (and wastes a lot of their valuable holiday time).

-If you're traveling alone, then joining a tour can be a great way to meet other people.
+Loneliness - If you're traveling solo, then joining a tour can be a great way to meet other people.
 If you decide to travel independently, your trip can be a great experience in many ways, but it can also be lonely.
 To meet other travelers when on an independent trip, try finding hostels with a lively sociable bar, meeting other travelers through travel forums, or going on a few short group trips.
 To meet locals, try taking part in fun lessons, or arranging some home stays.

-Even if you prefer traveling independently, it can sometimes be unfeasible or even impossible to do so in certain places.
+Safety - Even if you prefer traveling independently, it can sometimes be unfeasible or even impossible to do so in certain places.
 Research your destination to find out whether traveling independently is possible and practical.
 Here's a list of some places where having a tour guide is essential.

 Kailey and Matt